-I completed a degree in Cambridge in 1990, followed by a Ph.D. on pretend play in autism in Sheffield.
-In 1993 I returned to Cambridge to work on executive control in autism.
-I came to Bristol in 1996, becoming a lecturer in 1998, a Reader in 2003, and Professor in Cognitive Development in 2009.
+I completed a degree in Cambridge in 1990, followed by a Ph.D. on pretend play in autism in Sheffield, and then a post-doctoral position in Cambridge working on executive control in autism.
+I came to Bristol in 1996.
 I was Honorary Secretary of the Experimental Psychology Society from 2007 to 2010, and am a core member of the Bristol Autism Research Group.
 In 2000 I received the British Psychological Society’s Neil O’Connor Award for research in developmental disabilities, and in 2015 I was elected as the winner of the Experimental Psychology Society's 14th Mid Career Award.

 Current Undergraduate and Taught Postgraduate Units

 This is a third year course that attracts approximately 90 students.
 I am the course coordinator and have full responsibility for all aspects of the unit, including giving all lectures (12 hours) and tutorials (8 hours) and carrying out all marking.
 The lectures are supplemented by videoed material and in class demonstrations, and tutorials involve structured, student-led discussions.
 Summative assessments are essay based, but the course also contains some formative assessment.